Lock Out Malicious Software and Unauthorized Programs

 IT administrators can even take the proactive step of using Cratering to insert a series of files with known virus names that are ACL locked-out on all machines.
 If known malware attempts to infect the system, it will be unable to do so because a locked file has already taken its place.

 Cratering does not apply only to malicious software.
-It can also prevent any unauthorized applications from running on clients, helping organizations ensure compliance with their own internal IT security policies.
+It can also prevent any unauthorized applications from running on clients, helping organizations ensure compliance with their IT security policies.